AusClimateService/npcp/reports/phase1/phase1_report.md

-While RCM output was generally associated with smaller biases in the temperature annual climatology and seasonal cycle than corresponding GCM output, some bias still persisted and tended to have its own unique spatial characteristics (e.g. Figure 3).
+While RCM output was generally associated with smaller biases in the temperature annual climatology and seasonal cycle than corresponding GCM output, some bias still persisted and tended to have its own unique spatial characteristics (i.e. different from the GCM; e.g. Figure 3).
 When bias correction was applied to RCM output following the historical assessment task protocol (i.e. with an overlapping training and correction period),